metaleap/go-genmethods/gents/enums/readme.md

 GentListEnumerantsFunc generates a `func WellknownFoos() ([]string, []Foo)` for each enum type-def `Foo`.

-An instance with illustrative defaults is in `Defaults.List`.
+An instance with illustrative defaults is in `Gents.List`.

 #### func (*GentListEnumerantsFunc) GenerateTopLevelDecls